RomanDominguez/Roman-DominguezFullStackRestaurantApplication/README.md

 >_If you want to load the database in strapi you have to start fro scratch due to you are your own administrator so you have to create your own database_

 >[!CAUTION]
->_If you want to make changes you have to create a backup first if you dont wanna lose your job be cautios _
+>_If you want to make changes you have to create a backup first if you dont wanna lose your job be cautious _
 >

 >[!NOTE]